zhouhj1994/LinDA/README.md

 LinDA implements a simple, robust and highly scalable approach to tackle the compositional effects in differential abundance analysis.
-It fits linear regression models on the centered log2-ratio transformed data, identifies a bias term due to the transformation and compositional effect, and corrects the bias using the mode of the regression coefficients (computes the p-values based on the bias-corrected regression coefficients and applies the Benjamini–Hochberg procedure to control the FDR).
-It supports the mixed-effect models.
+It fits linear regression models on the centered log2-ratio transformed data, identifies a bias term due to the transformation and compositional effect, and corrects the bias using the mode of the regression coefficients.
+It could fit mixed-effect models.

 ## Installation
 ```r